 Penalty for Late Filing Income Tax Returns

 The due date for filing income tax return for individuals is 31st July of every year.
-For companies and LLPs that require a tax audit, the due date for filing income tax return is 30th September.
-In this article, we look at the penalty for late filing of income tax return in detail.
+For companies and LLPs that require a tax audit, the due date for filing an income tax return is 30th September.
+In this article, mention the penalties which can be imposed by the income tax department for late filing of income tax returns.

 Consequences of Late Filing of Income Tax Return

-Taxpayers who do not file their income tax return on time can be subject to penalty and charged an interest on the late payment of income tax.
-In addition to the penalty and delayed interest, the taxpayer would also have to face the following consequences:
+Taxpayers who do not file their income tax return on time can be subject to penalty and charged interest on the late payment of income tax.
+In addition to the penalty and interest for late payment, the taxpayer would also have to face the following consequences:

-- The taxpayer will not be able to claim any interest on the delay in a refund for the period of delay in filing income tax return.
+- The taxpayer will not be able to claim any interest on the delay in a refund for the period of delay in filing income tax returns.

-- Taxpayers who file income tax return after the due date will not be eligible to rectify the income tax return filed, in case of any errors.
+- Taxpayers who file income tax returns after the due date will not be eligible to rectify the income tax return filed, in case of any errors.

-- Some income tax deductions under Section 80 will not be allowed if the taxpayer files late return.
+- Some income tax deductions under Chapter VI-A of the Act will not be allowed if the taxpayer files late return.

 - The taxpayer will not be able to set off losses incurred (other than house property loss).